baidu/san-website/source/_posts/en/tutorial/slot.md

 `Version`: >= 3.3.1

-Slots can be named using data from the current scope to provide dynamic slots, which is useful in cases when **the layouts are data-generated**, for example, the table components.
+Slots can be named using data from the current scope to provide dynamic slots, which is useful in cases when **the layouts are generated from data**, for example, the table components.

 ```javascript
 var Table = san.defineComponent({